samueljaval/weather-prediction/README.md

 # weather-prediction

-### Note : Every `.pynb` file is thoroughly commented to help the reader understand the thought process.
+### Note : Every `.ipynb` file is thoroughly commented to help the reader understand the thought process.
 ---

 ### The Project